on Wednesday, 26 April 2017.

-PeoplePerHour have also predicted that by 2020, more than half of the workforce could be working for ourselves.
-Whether it’s flexible working patterns to work from wherever or whenever we want or going completely solo and running our own business, freelancing is a trend which continues to rise.
+PeoplePerHour has also predicted that by 2020, more than half of the workforce could be working for themselves.
+Whether it’s flexible working patterns to work from wherever or whenever we want or going completely solo and running our own business, freelancing is a trend that continues to rise.

 With the many benefits that freelancing offers, also comes the fact that there is often no job security working for yourself, no holiday or sick pay and you must wear every business hat – from accounting to sales.

 We spoke to three freelancers to get their advice on achieving success when you work for yourself.

 Ben Matthews, Founder of Montfort

 When finding clients, there are a few ways that have worked best for me.
 Firstly, referrals from existing clients who are happy with the work you’ve done.
 Secondly, clients who have had someone ask them for recommendations on a project they’re looking for support with.
 Lastly, your network – people you know and who know your work, who are happy to recommend you or are looking for support in their projects.

 These methods depend on two things: knowing people (which means getting out there and building your network in the first place) and doing good work (which means making sure you’re doing an excellent job on your current projects).
 If you do good work and have a strong network, new clients will come your way.

 Current clients should come first, always.
 It is much easier and more cost-effective to grow the revenue from existing clients rather than plowing time into developing new business.
 Plus, if your current clients are happy, then they’re more likely to recommend you to new clients anyway, so serving current clients well might be one of your main channels of generating new business.